clebert/aws-simple/README.md

 });
 ```

-### Example Configuration Of A Custom Domain
+### Configure A Custom Domain

 In order to use a custom domain,
 [a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)
 and
 [a public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
 must be created manually.
-You can then configure the custom domain as follows:
+You can then configure a custom domain as follows:

 ```js
 const appName = 'my-app';